 Ed and Anna occasionally attended reunions of the Miner family, and are known to have attended a get-together at the home of his brother Odger in Hopewell, near Aliquippa, Beaver County, PA, in the late 1930s.
 Others pictured, left to right: Lynn and Grace (Miner) White, Ben and Armena (Cain) (Miner) Marshall, Odger Miner (front), Orlan Miner (rear), Monalea (Ullom) Miner, Helen (Proctor) Miner and Jessie (Miner) Schultz.

 In October 1977, Ed traveled to Aliquippa to pay his respects at the funeral home viewing of his late sister-in-law, Monalea (Ullom) Miner.
-While visiting with family there, he was introduced to his grand-nephew, the founder of this website, and shared a number of stories about the family's history.
+While visiting with family there, he was introduced to his grand-nephew, the founder of this website, and graciously shared a number of memories about the family's history.
 The stories added fuel to the fire in the teenager's imagination about the old Miners of the past.
-Some years later, they reconnected again for deeper levels of sharing, travel and exploration.
+Some years later, during the summer of 1983, they reconnected again for deeper levels of sharing, travel and exploration.

 In his spare time, Ed loved to sing in barbershop quartets.
 At one time he was lead with "The Miner Chords," which performed locally.
 (The group is pictured on this page, with Ed seated, second from left.)